Bonmin

 Algorithms parameters:

 Bonmin algorithms can be adapted using numerous parameters, described here.
 These parameters can be modified using the ResourceMap.
-For every option optionName, one simply add a key named Bonmin-optionName with the value to use, as shown below:
+For every option optionName, simply add a key named Bonmin-optionName with the value to use, as shown below:

 >>> import openturns as ot